devopsloop-ss/pkd/README.md

-#Greetings web wanderer
+# Greetings web wanderer

 This is a Kubernetes stack that I am developing for personal use.
-Feel free to use it if you fing it useful.
+Feel free to use it if you find it useful.